Above all else, I attribute my professional success to the relationships I’ve built.

 If you’re hungry to learn more, get better at what you do, and learn from the insight of people who know your industry inside and out, the most important thing to remember is that the effort to create a relationship must come from a genuine place.
 You should have no other motive than connecting with the person.

-The benefits of meaningful, mutually beneficial, genuine relationships are limitless—you can learn new skills quickly, you’ll put yourself in a place when you could get a backdoor reference, and your connections will help you in unexpected, career-changing ways.
+The benefits of meaningful, mutually beneficial, genuine relationships are limitless—you can learn new skills quickly, you’ll put yourself in a place where you could get a backdoor reference, and your connections will help you in unexpected, career-changing ways.